joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-04-21-cooperative-card-game.md

 So, to properly treat finite games, we need to track the evolution of chains of draws (as we'll do in the next section).

 With infinite decks, the probability that a newly drawn card has appeared in a previous round is zero.
 This means that the rounds are independent.
-So, to model the infinite game, we can a finite game with independent rounds and scale it to big $N.$
+So, to model the infinite game, we can model a finite game with independent rounds and scale it to big $N.$

 By linearity of expectation, the probability a given round has a collision is $1/(2N-1).$ Remarkably, the expected number of collisions in a game is then $N\times1/(2N-1)$ which tends to $1/2$ for big $N$.